-He used D8XL Insulated Suspension Posts, with five live wires and three earths at standard 3.33-metre spacing, narrowing the spacing over undulations.
+He used D8XL Insulated Suspension Posts, with five live wires and three earth wires at standard 3.3 metre spacing, narrowing the spacing over undulations.

 “I like a little bit of extra height when I’m doing exclusion fencing because it keeps the bottom wire 125 millimetres off the ground.
 Then when there are younger breeding or trade cattle, the top two wires can both be live to deter those shorter cattle from trying to put their head through.